 "This city is diverse and there are many creative thinkers and people who live [near the river and] grew up walking the river or who painted the river.
 Those are the people who should be involved with planning the future of it, and I definitely think as artists, we would be the best people to reflect the diversity of the city," said Alex "Man One" Poli, a Los Angeles-based artist and co-founder of the influential graffiti and street art gallery, Crewest, which closed its doors in 2012.

 Referring to how deep graffiti's roots in the river go, Skrederstu points out that while researching for the book, he and other members of the artist collective, UGLAR (United Group of Los Angeles Residents), saw graffiti that predated the channelization of the river.
 One tag dates back to the early 1900s and was found on the rafters of a bridge near the Arroyo Seco Confluence.
 It read "Kid Bill 8-3-14" in Western font.
 It is believed that the tag and others like it, often with "Kid" preceding the name, was left by vagrants who traveled by the trains that line the river.
 The group also found graffiti left by Pachucos, or "Zootsuiters," in the river from the 1940s.
-One piece read "Killer de Dog Town 8-9-48" and was written with tar collected from a local train yard and painted in the rafters near the historic William Mead Housing Projects near Main Street in downtown Los Angeles.
-Living in the poverty-stricken neighborhoods surrounding the river, Pachucos would mark the territory of their gangs which had formed in the face of the increased racially-motivated violence and discrimination against the young Mexican-Americans.
+One piece read "Killer de Dog Town 8-9-48" and was written with tar collected from a local train yard and painted in the rafters near the historic William Mead Housing Projects near Main Street in Downtown Los Angeles.
+Living in the poverty-stricken neighborhoods surrounding the river, Pachucos would mark the territory of their gangs, which had formed in the face of the increased racially-motivated violence and discrimination against the young Mexican Americans.

 More LA River Stories

-Crews like MSK "Mad Society Kings" have gained international notoriety in part because of its stellar graffiti artists.
+Crews like MSK "Mad Society Kings" have gained international notoriety in part because of their stellar graffiti artists.
 MSK's SABER, painted one of the world's largest graffiti art pieces along the river's embankment near the 5 freeway in 1997.
-Another notable MSK writer, REVOK, exhibited his work in MOCA's "Art in the Streets" exhibit, the first major museum exhibition of graffiti and street art in the U.S. Graffiti writers in the MTA "Metro Transit Assassins" crew also gained international notoriety in 2008 for painting another of the world's largest pieces in the river -- a half-mile long "MTA" tag written in block letters near Fourth Street and the 101 freeway.
-Both historic tags were painted over with a coat of grey paint in 2009, when the Army Corp of Engineers used $837,000 of federal stimulus money to paint over the 45 miles of river that fall in their jurisdiction.
+Another notable MSK writer, REVOK, exhibited his work in MOCA's "Art in the Streets" exhibit, the first major museum exhibition of graffiti and street art in the U.S. Graffiti writers in the MTA "Metro Transit Assassins" crew also gained international notoriety in 2008 for painting another of the world's largest pieces in the river — a half-mile long "MTA" tag written in block letters near Fourth Street and the 101 freeway.
+Both historic tags were painted over with a coat of grey paint in 2009, when the Army Corp of Engineers used $837,000 of federal stimulus money to paint over the 45 miles of river that fall in its jurisdiction.

 MTA's piece moved the Los Angeles City Attorney's office to make an example of them by threatening them with a $3.7 million fine for the buff-out.
-LA Weekly reported that those charged settled with the city attorney's office for thousands of dollars in restitution, community service, graffiti removal and an agreement from the defendants to not tag again.
+L.A.
+Weekly reported that those charged settled with the city attorney's office for thousands of dollars in restitution, community service, graffiti removal and an agreement from the defendants to not tag again.

 "Instead of spending that money on painting over the graffiti, they could've given me a million dollars.
 I could've gotten a lot of artists to paint the river for the same price and we could've created something beautiful instead of a prison cell-looking river," said Man One.
-The threat of receiving a misdemeanor, felony or a hefty fine --which is often in the thousands of dollars-- is a reality graffiti writers in Los Angeles have to deal with.
+The threat of receiving a misdemeanor, felony or a hefty fine -—which is often in the thousands of dollars — is a reality graffiti writers in Los Angeles have to deal with.
 Despite the consequences and the threat of a graffiti injunction resembling the city's gang injunctions, artists like SABER and those from MTA are now selling their work in fine art galleries across the U.S. and overseas.

 Actions Against Graffiti Art in the River

 As the population of the neighborhoods changes, bringing an influx of affluent white residents to the area, the newer residents have taken graffiti abatement efforts into their own hands.
 The Los Feliz Neighborhood Council hosts cleanup events that include graffiti cleanup once a month and the Elysian Valley neighborhood council has organized EV Beautification Day, in which residents clean up trash and graffiti.
-The Army Corp of Engineers also takes heavy measures to keep graffiti out of the river, spending nearly $250,000 a year to buff out graffiti along the river's 90 miles of embankment that fall in their jurisdiction.
+The Army Corp of Engineers also takes heavy measures to keep graffiti out of the river, spending nearly $250,000 a year to buff out graffiti along the river's 90 miles of embankment that fall in its jurisdiction.
 The contractors tasked with graffiti removal inspect the river on a routine basis and try to cover up graffiti within 24 to 48 hours, said Jay Field, a spokesperson for the Army Corp.